One of the things your doctor may have suggested is medication to try to help your symptoms.

 Older antidepressants like Amitryptiline have been around for decades.
 Although they were developed to treat depression, doctors have realised that they can be very useful for treating pain, sleep problems and other symptoms like irritable bladder regardless of whether the person feels depressed

 For example if you have really bad "shingles" on your face or you get sciatica then Amitryptiline may be the most effective drug for dampening down nerve pain (also called 'neuropathic pain')

 One of the major, and understandable worries patients have is that an antidepressant tablet will be addictive.
 Often this is because they are confusing tranquilisers, like Valium (Diazepam) and sleeping tablets (Temazepam) with antidepressants.

 There is no evidence that antidepressants lead to an 'addicted' state of mind in which the person craves their medication or wants more and more of it to get the same effect.

-With some of the newer antidepressants, there may rarely be symptoms when the tablet is stopped.
+With some types of antidepressants, there may sometimes be symptoms when the tablet is stopped.
 If this happens these withdrawal symptoms are usually over within a week or so.
 Some patients report longer duration symptoms triggered by this withdrawal syndrome or the medication themselves.